cascadiajs/cascadiajs-2019/src/shared/pages/cfp.md

 We won't make the videos public, so no need to worry about random Internet people seeing them.
 But we feel this is a good opportunity to start building a comfort level with talking about your idea in front of an audience.

-Here is an [example submission](https://www.youtube.com/watch?v=VcYSf2EWFKk&feature=youtu.be) from one of our 2018 speakers, Elgin-Skye McLaren.
-Here's another one from [Will Klein](https://drive.google.com/file/d/12onj0eQPspOj1bSkL8waM-m52vZgL2IY/view).
+Below are a couple of submissions from two of our 2018 speakers, Elgin-Skye McLaren and Atishay Jain.
 These videos are _not_ meant to be templates, they're just here to illustrate a few goals: be clear about your topic, share some context for why you care, and please be yourself!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/VcYSf2EWFKk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Cexd-g9lxJA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Stuck on the idea of a video submission?